How has your experience as a child of deaf adults (CODA) shaped your life?

 After that we’ve got DR co-founder Katie Rainey’s novel, Sunny, which I’ve also had the pleasure of editing.
 Though in earlier stages than David’s, it’s already evident how great this book is going to be.
 As we hope for all our titles, Sunny captures an era (early aughts) and a region (Little Rock, AR) in a way never seen before, and her prose is just as fresh.
 With an unrelenting parataxis akin to Cormac McCarthy, yet infused with the ethereal style of John Hawkes, Katie reframes entirely what it means to write a Southern novel.

 Last but not least, we’re working on a collection of essays by the wunderkind Annie Krabbenschmidt.
 Her collection will cover her experience with coming to discover her sexuality, and all the tragicomedy that proceeds.
-I met Annie at a Dead Rabbits reading – a fairytale story as it pertains to our vision of building a community – and after she read, I was impelled to invite her onto the podcast, which was a subterfuge toward convincing her to write a book for us.
+I met Annie at an Animal Riot Press reading – a fairytale story as it pertains to our vision of building a community – and after she read, I was impelled to invite her onto the podcast, which was a subterfuge toward convincing her to write a book for us.